 There are two application processes for obtaining a Gender Recognition Certificate:

-- Standard track applications are those submitted under the standard application process, on the basis of living permanently in the acquired gender.
+- Standard track applications are those submitted under the standard application process, on the basis of having lived permanently in the acquired gender for two years or more.

 - Overseas track applications are those submitted under the overseas application process, on the basis of having changed gender under the law of an approved country or territory outside the United Kingdom.

-The number of applications for gender recognition received in January to March 2013 was slightly below average.
+The number of applications for Gender Recognition Certificates received in the period January to March 2014 was 77, in line with the average quarterly figure.

 The bulletin is produced and handled by the ministry’s analytical professionals and production staff.